cmod/craigstarter/README.md

 ## Installing

-Note: The included `product-template.liquid` file is based off the "Simple" theme.
-You'll have to modify it if you're using something else.
+Note: The included `product-template.liquid` file is based off the "Simple" Shopify theme.
+You'll have to modify the template if you're using a different theme.

-I've tried to make this as simple as possible to install / setup without it being a plugin.
+I've tried to make this as simple as possible to install / setup without it being a plugin (hence affording you the most flexibility / necessary modifications).

-Place `camapign.liquid` into your template `snippets` folder.
+1. Place `camapign.liquid` into your template `snippets` folder.

-Place `campaign.scss` into your template `assets` folder.
+2. Place `campaign.scss` into your template `assets` folder.

-Add `{{ 'campaign.scss.css' | asset_url | stylesheet_tag }}` between the `<head> </head>` tags in `theme.liquid`.
+3. Add `{{ 'campaign.scss.css' | asset_url | stylesheet_tag }}` between the `<head> </head>` tags in `theme.liquid`.

-Either backup your `product-template.liquid` file and replace with the included `sections/product-template.liquid` or copy over the relevant `campaign`-related sections to your own template.
+4. Either backup your `product-template.liquid` file and replace with the included `sections/product-template.liquid` or copy over the relevant `campaign`-related sections to your own template.

 The campaign sidebar is rendered using the following line:
 `{% render 'campaign', product: product %}`